integralong/micrograd.notebook/README.md

 1. "The spelled-out intro to neural networks and backpropagation: building micrograd" https://youtu.be/VMj-3S1tku0?si=yyJuclvWx0U3swJH

-so far, it takes 3 days to understand first one... on going...

 2. "The spelled-out intro to language modelling: building makemore"
 3. "Building makemore Part 2: MLP"